 Air Conditioner Condensing Unit Frozen | Advice

 Carl……….I have seen this happen before but not in the order that it happened to you.
-I often tell people to do the same thing when I get a call and the customer tells me their is ice on their condenser or air handler.
-Sometimes the ice is on the pipes or refrigerant lines but either way if you can visibly see the ice on the outside or the inside there is probably a ton of ice especially inside the air handler where the evaporator coil is frozen solid.
+I often tell people to do the same thing when I get a call and the customer tells me there is ice on their condenser or air handler.
+Sometimes the ice is on the pipes or refrigerant lines but either way, if you can visibly see the ice on the outside or the inside there is probably a ton of ice especially inside the air handler where the evaporator coil is frozen solid.

 When you find a frozen compressor or one with as much as you describe inside the condensing unit I can guarantee you have a frozen evaporator coil inside the air handler unit.
 The freezing can be for various reasons but a frozen air conditioner whether the evaporator coil is frozen or the condenser is frozen is not good and will not function properly until you get rid of the ice and fix the problem of what caused the air conditioner to freeze up in the first place.
 This is another example of water damage caused by an air conditioner.

 Heat Pumps Freezing in Cooling Mode – Air Conditioner Condensing Unit Frozen

 Now we could also be talking about a heat pump system in cooling mode.
 Heat pumps can freeze up in cooling mode also as a heat pump is an air conditioner in cooling mode.
 Heat pumps also freeze up in the winter but that is for different reasons than the cause of it freezing up in the summer or when the heat is operating in the cooling mode and the condenser or evaporator coil freezes up.
 In this situation, whether you have a heat pump or an air conditioner the cause of the condensing unit freezing can be the same problem from the heat pump to the air conditioner.
 In cooling mode, either an air conditioner or a heat pump should never produce ice or freeze up the condensing unit.